Home Recipes Air Fryer Brussels Sprouts (Easy Recipe)

 Ingredients

-• Brussels Sprouts are obviously the star of the dish.
-So, try to get sprouts that are more or less the same size, so they cook evenly.
+• Brussels sprouts.
+Try to get sprouts that are more or less the same size, so they cook evenly.
+Fresh is always best, but you can also use frozen (more on that a little later).

 Air Fryer Brussels Sprouts dipped in a Mayo and Mustard Sauce